 Leonard Ross "Mick" Dittman, also known as the "Enforcer" because of his willingness to apply the stick to a mount when needed, is one of Australian horse racing history's most successful jockeys of all time.

 Neville Sellwood: Australian Jockey

 Despite family pressures to take up law as a profession, Neville Sellwood chose to become a jockey.
 Born in Hamilton, Brisbane, on 2nd of December 1922, his family feared the physical dangers of horse-racing as a career.
-In addition, a poor academic performance at school hindered his chances of becoming a

 Pat Glennon: Australian Jockey